Moving to Seoul?

 Popular International Districts

 - Itaewon-dong (Yongsan-gu) is located near Yongsan US military base and is home to the largest expatriate community in the entire country.
 It is also a very popular tourist zone.
-Visitors and residents alike enjoy the numerous shopping opportunities, clubs, bars, and restaurants.
-As it also offers affordable housing, it has become the residential area of choice among expats.
+Visitors and residents enjoy the numerous shopping opportunities, clubs, bars, and restaurants the district has to offer.
+Consequently, Itaewon-dong has become the residential area of choice among expats.

 - Hannam-dong (Yongsan-gu) lies near Itaewon and has a significant number of foreign diplomatic missions and embassies.
 It is divided into two areas — the UN Village and an ordinary residential district.
-With its significant number of fancy villages and Western-style houses, it is primarily a residential area.
+It is primarily a residential area, with a significant number of fancy villages and a distinct theme of Western housing

-- Ichon-dong (Yongsan-gu) is known as the home of most Japanese expats in Seoul.
-Currently, there are about 5,000 Japanese people living in Ichon-dong.
-Historically, it has been home to embassy staff and the employees of different trading companies.
+- Ichon-dong (Yongsan-gu) is renowned as the home of most Japanese expats in Seoul.
+Currently, there are about 5,000 Japanese people living in Ichon-dong and historically, it has been home to embassy staff and the employees of different trading companies.

 - The Greater Gangnam Area (Gangnam-gu, Seochu-gu, and Songpa-gu) offers various cultural and business facilities such as the Korea International Trade Association (KITA) or the Seoul Arts Center.
 This area is popular among Koreans for its excellent public transportation and its fantastic schools.
-Despite the rising housing costs and the hectic traffic, foreigners love to move to this district as well.
+Despite the rising housing costs and the hectic traffic, expats continue to move to this district and enjoy the excellent opportunities that comes with it.

 A Well-Organized Public Transportation System